krishnaaaaxo/sentiments_analyser/README.md

 > This is meant for my experimenting and educational purposes :)

-In this experiment, I will attempt to analyse stock tickers using sentiments garnered from the news, sentiments on Twitter, as well as buy recommendations from Yahoo Finance.
+In this experiment, I will attempt to analyse stock tickers using sentiments garnered from the news, sentiments on Twitter, and fetch the sentiments analysed by AWS Comprehend.
+The app will fetch buy recommendations from Yahoo Finance as well.

-This might provide a quick and basic way to display information at one's fingertips.
+This might provide a quick and basic way to display stock information at one's fingertips.
+[Will attempt to improve this in the near future]

 ## APIs used